 First impressions

-A good place to start would be to send a welcome email acknowledging that their application has been received.
-This email should also contain an outline of the next steps in the hiring process as well as convey any important information candidates will need to be aware of so they can prepare accordingly.
+A good starting point is to send a welcome email acknowledging receipt of their application.
+This message should outline the next steps in the hiring process and communicate any important information candidates need so they can prepare accordingly.

 Hi!